ZDQ8230/challenge_13/README.md

 The changes made were:
-- Hidden layers were increased to 3 (see details in summary below)
+- Hidden layers were increased to 3 (see details in summary table below)
 - The output layer was reduced to 1